How to build a Church or Synagogue security team

 Complacency kills!
 The team must be constantly tested and evaluated to ensure that standards are kept high.
 This can involve trying to smuggle a weapon into the church or synagogue, hire an actor to act suspiciously and see how the team responds, or simply running a surprise drill on the team and grade their response.
 They must understand that a threat could come at anytime.

 There are two ways to do things; RIGHT or again.
-That also goes for building an effective church/synagogue security team.
+That also goes for building an effective security team for a church or synagogue.
 The team must be properly selected, equipped, trained, implemented and then tested to ensure effectiveness and keep their community safe.